churivibhav/react-org-chart-next/readme.md

 ### Note

-This is a form of @keymastervn/react-org-chart-next that has been customized to fit our needs.
+This is a fork of @keymastervn/react-org-chart-next that has been customized to fit our needs.
 It can be deprecated or private-used by the owner or the organization owner.

 ### Usage